Life insurance for people with a heart condition

 Term life insurance

-This type of policy provides you with cover for a set period of time (the term) and will pay out if you pass away during the term.
+Term life insurance provides you with cover for a set period of time (the term) and will pay out if you pass away during this time.

-It’s the most popular form of life insurance (usually taken out to help cover a mortgage) and tends to be the most affordable.
+It’s the most popular type of policy (usually taken out to help protect a mortgage) and can be the most affordable.

 Term life insurance requires your medical information during the application process.